The Truth About Unopened Tortillas Past Expiration Date

 • If the tortillas pass the visual and smell tests, you can do a small taste test to ensure they haven't gone bad.
 If they taste off or stale, it's safer to avoid consuming them.

-Safety Tips for Handling Unopened Tortillas
+Practical Tips for Storing Unopened Tortillas

 To ensure the safety and quality of unopened tortillas, follow these practical tips: